FEYoung/BioScience_Holistics/README.md

 # BioScience_Holistics

-Within this repository is all files, data analysis, interactive graphics, and slides relating to www.lacistemataceae.org.
+Within this repository are html files.